securityfirst/tent-content/contents_en/personal/protective-equipment/advanced/operating-in-warzones.md

 *	Choose a vest rated to stop high-velocity bullets fired by military rifles if you are covering armed conflict.

 *	Consider gender-specific designs and whether you require options such as side or groin protectors.

+*	Body armor products are periodically updated as newer, lighter, and more reliable materials are developed.

 _No vest is completely bulletproof.
 One may still be severely injured or die from the trauma of blunt impact, even if the body armor does stop the projectile._